dafny-lang/dafny/docs/OnlineTutorial/ValueTypes.md

 containing the new element.
 The old set is still around, of course.
 This lack of a dependence on the heap makes value types especially useful in specification.

 This is not to say that you can't update things with value types in them.
-Variable that contain a value type can be updated to have a new value of that type.
+Variables that contain a value type can be updated to have a new value of that type.
 It is just that any other variables or fields with the same set will keep their old value.
 Value types can contain references to the heap, as in the ubiquitous `set<object>`.
 In this case, the information in the value type